 If you are going to add a decorative accent such as a candle ring, it most likely will hide the foam from view.

 This product is great because it is inexpensive, and you only need a little bit because it goes a long way.
-If you are a wedding decorator or an event planner that likes to use a lot of taper candles, Stick-um would be the way to go.
+If you are a wedding decorator or an event planner who likes to use a lot of taper candles, Stick-um would be the way to go.
 Stick-um is a very soft, tacky wax that works like a glue but does not get hard.
-All you have to do to make a taper stay where you want is put a small pea size ball on the bottom of each taper and press it down into the holder.
+All you have to do to make a taper stay where you want is put a small pea-sized ball on the bottom of each taper and press it down into the holder.

 If the taper candle is way too small for the holder, more of the Stick-um can be smeared on the sides to hold the taper in place.
 This stuff works so well, I could make a taper stand up on the table without using a holder, just a small ball of this great product.

-All of these methods work great when the holder is too big for the candle so choose one and put it to use.
+All of these methods work great when the holder is too big for the candle, so choose one and put it to use.

 But what if the holder is too SMALL for the candle to fit into it?
 I’m glad you asked.